GSA/ficam-federation/_plan/00_index.md

 ## Federation Advantages

-* Single Sign-on (SS)/Federated Sign-on (FSO) gives you nearly seamless acess to critical applications and websites
+* Single Sign-on (SS)/Federated Sign-on (FSO) gives you nearly seamless access to critical applications and websites
 * Happy users, partners, and customers
 * Significant cost reductions for IT infrastructure
 * Significate cost reductions for internal identity and access services